csc302-distributed-suffering/parajuniper-project-2/documentation/A3/A3 Overview.md

 The download packages this information into either a CSV or the raw JSON returned by the $everything query.

 ### Steps to access the download:
+1. Search for a patient.
-1. Click on “Details” inside a patient’s card.
+2. Click on “Details” inside a patient’s card.
-2. Select the resource information that you want to download from the dropdown.
+3. Select the resource information that you want to download from the dropdown.
-3. Click “Download Table” for a csv file of the displayed table.
+4. Click “Download Table” for a csv file of the displayed table.
-4. To download data from all resources for this patient in a single JSON, click “Download All”
+5. To download data from all resources for this patient in a single JSON, click “Download All”

 ### Negotiated Verification Criteria:
 Please see: [Client Acceptance Criteria Documenation](#client-acceptance-criteria-documenation) for documentation on our conversation with the industry partner. <br/>